mwsu-csmp/it-policy/password_construction_guidelines.md

 ## Guidelines
 ## General
-* All System-level password (e.g system passwords, root, switch/server login passwords) must be changed at least 60 days.
+* All System-level password (e.g. system passwords, root, switch/server login passwords) must be changed at least 60 days.
 * All System-level password must be stored in secured and encrypted database.
 * All User-level password must be changed at least every 120 days.
 * Password must not be sent via any email messages or any other forms of electronic communication.